ylow/turicreate/userguide/supervised-learning/logistic-regression.md

 [4 rows x 3 columns]
 ```

-Using basic SFrame operations, we can also isolate the examples in the
+Using basic XFrame operations, we can also isolate the examples in the
 test data where the model made mistakes:

 ```python